miksrv/miksrv/README.template.md

 ### 🔭 About of me

-I like programming, I have been doing it since I was 16 years old.
-I know several programming languages, but lately I have been fond of frontend.
-In addition, I am fond of tourism, astronomy, photography and radio electronics.
-Every area of my passion always extends with programming.
-Check out my pet projects:
+I'm passionate about programming, and I've been immersed in the world of code since the age of 16.
+Over the years, I've honed my skills in several programming languages, but recently, I've found a particular love for frontend development.

+Beyond my programming journey, I have a diverse range of interests that beautifully complement my technical pursuits.
+I'm an avid enthusiast of tourism, astronomy, photography, and radio electronics.
+What's truly exciting is how each of these passions intertwines with the world of programming.

+Feel free to explore some of my pet projects to get a glimpse of what I've been working on:

 1. [Amateur Astronomical Observatory](https://github.com/miksrv/astronomy-portal)
 2. [Arduino Weather Station](https://github.com/miksrv/arduino-weather-station)